Photo by, Christian Berg.

 Ca phe sua da: brewed coffee layered over sweetened condensed milk with crushed ice

 Ca phe trung: the famous Hanoian coffee topped with a dollop of fluffy meringue

 Down each back alley and side street, hidden gems are waiting to be discovered.
 There are cafes to suit all tastes: for the night owls who enjoy being awake well into the evening, there are the cafes open 24/7.
-For more nostalgic souls, you can take a walk down memory lane at one of the vintage-oriented cafes crammed with wartime memorabilia and peeling wallpaper.
+For more nostalgic souls, you can take a walk down memory lane at one of the vintage-themed cafes crammed with wartime memorabilia and peeling wallpaper.
 Foodies can find solace in the dozens of cafes slash eateries with a range of gourmet treats.
-Ho Chi Minh city does choice well; there are endless options but in the event you feel overwhelmed, here is our selection of the best places in town:
+Ho Chi Minh city does choice well; there are endless options but in the event you feel overwhelmed, here are some of the top cafes in town.